udkyo/skel/README.md

 # skel
-Simple container for generating a Dockerfile + entrypoint script with dumb-init ready to go.
+Run skel to create a skeleton container directory and files.

+Map a directory on the host to /skel to quickly populate it with a Dockerfile and entrypoint script.
+The Dockerfile will ensure wget is present, and download dumb-init.

 ## Usage: